SumitPatel12/notes/Vaults/All Notes/SQLite/WAL/Write-Ahead Logging.md

 #### Checkpointing
 Checkpointing is moving the WAL file transactions back into the database By default SQLite does a checkpoint automatically when the WAL file reaches a threshold size of `1000 pages`; it is customisable by providing a compile time value.

+Checkpointing runs with writes when the WAL file is 1000 pages or more , or when the last connection with the DB closes.
+Also, the WAL file is automatically deleted when the last open connection to the database file closes.

 #### Concurrency
 At the beginning of a read operation in WAL mode, we remember the location of the **last valid commit** record in the WAL file called `end mark`.
 Multiple readers can have different `end marks` but each individual reader the `end mark` is unchanged for the duration of the transaction.